inbo/containbo/README.md

 ```

+A tutorial on containerization is in the making: <https://github.com/inbo/tutorials/tree/dev_docker>.

 You can consolidate these dockerfiles on demand to derive your own container builds.
 The list is incomplete, but you might find similar packages.
 I am accumulating additional examples as I move on.